Projects and Initiatives

 Our commitment to South Africa is demonstrated through various initiatives, which involve staff, clients and the community at large.
 Corporate Social Investment is an important part of Clientèle’s strategies and objectives and is about more than just being a good corporate citizen, it is about giving back to the communities in which we operate, empowering them and ensuring that all projects are sustainable over a long period of time.
 Corporate Social Investment is a strategic objective of ours that filters through our business activities and is aligned to the Clientèle brand promise.

 Clientèle has been associated with the Sithabile Child and Youth Care Centre for more than eight years.
-Located in Putfontein, Benoni, the Centre is a haven for 85 children.
-Ranging in age from two to eighteen, the children come from backgrounds of neglect, abandonment and exploitation.
-More than half of the children are orphans, many as a result of the HIV/AIDS pandemic and the resultant child-headed household phenomenon.
-Clientèle contributes to the funding of the Sithabile Home.
-The funds are used to buy food, clothing and other essentials.
-Several children from Sithabile have also received bursaries from the Group's Employee and IFA Bursary Scheme for the full duration of their tertiary education.
+Located in Putfontein, Benoni, the Centre is a haven for 85 children, ages two to eighteen, who come from backgrounds of neglect, abandonment and exploitation.
+More than half of the children are orphans, many as a result of the HIV/AIDS pandemic and the resulting child-headed household phenomenon.
+The funds contributed by Clientèle are used to buy food, clothing and other essentials.
+Several children from Sithabile have received bursaries from the Group’s Employee and IFA Bursary Scheme for the duration of their tertiary education.

 With a strong emphasis on the development of individuals from disadvantaged backgrounds, Clientèle actively pursues Learnerships.
 Clientèle is strongly focused on assisting individuals with either learning or physical disabilities.

 Other national initiatives are supported throughout the year, including Casual Day which raises funds for disabled individuals, hosting of blood donor clinics and a support programme to Schools used as IFA Presentation Venues.